St Neots: Early history

 The Second English Civil War began in April 1648.
 The Parliamentarians under Oliver Cromwell were in control, but King Charles I planned to overthrow them by force of arms.
 An attempt to seize London by his supporters, the Royalists, failed.
 A group of them retreated to St Neots and planned to spend the night of 9 July resting in the town.
 In the small hours of 10 July Parliamentary troops attacked, taking them by surprise, and the battle centred on the market square area.
 Many Royalists were killed or taken prisoner.

-In the 18th and 19th centuries the town enjoyed prosperity through corn milling and brewing, and from stagecoach traffic and from 1850 its railway connection.
-Eaton Socon was on the Great North Road and had inns used as a staging post and overnight stop for stagecoaches travelling between London and York; some of the routes ran via St Neots instead of Eaton Socon, and intersected with traffic on the east–west route from the Eastern Counties and the Midlands.

 1900 onwards

 In the twentieth century, Eaton Ford and Eaton Socon, lying on the west side of the River Great Ouse, became gradually more integrated with St Neots and Eynesbury.
-Nevertheless their location to the east of the River Great Ouse meant that they were administratively part of Bedfordshire.
+Nevertheless their location to the west of the River Great Ouse meant that they were administratively part of Bedfordshire.
 This anomaly was resolved in 1965 when they were incorporated into the urban district of St Neots.
 A considerable addition to the population took place in the 1960s when London overspill development took place in the area.
 This incorporated a great deal of light industry, and Cromwell Road was constructed and became a focus for it.
 At this time the A45(T) road ran through the town and the construction of St Neots by-pass in 1968 provided a much-needed relief, as well as enhancing access to additional light industry.

 Recent developments in St Neots have expanded the population in the last few years: to the east of the railway station is the Love's Farm estate, where more than 1,000 houses were built in the period to 2020.
 Stage one of the extensive Wintringham estate has been completed but much remains to be done. planned to be a vibrant community with 2,000 homes, To the east of Love's Farm, further development has been started for the construction of the Monkfields Estate.